grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* Percy opened the packet.
 "This tobacco is as black as used motor oil."
 She sniffed.
 "Smells like petroleum too.
 These are going to be rough fuckin' smokes.
 Oh well.
 Thanks Gregory."
 	* [ ] confirms the identity of the Grackle
 	* [ ] confirm that he was able to transship is last load? or do we not really care?
+	* [ ] Make a reference to the head --- a joke about how complex it is to operate.
+		* Have Shakes say he needs to take a dump, someone warns him about reading the instructions first. or, he asks about instructions saying it's been a while since he used the head on a real sub
+			* "Anyway, I really need to take a shit.
+Where's the head?"
+"Middle deck, aft of the crew quarters.
+Be careful.
+Make sure you read the instructions, it's complicated."
+		* (has to be while they are submerged)
+		* This can't go in before the depot, the only time they are submerged with Shakes aboard is during the search pattern before they hit the depot, and there's no real appropriate place.
+		* Keep an eye out for a spot for it later when they join up with Shakes again.
+			* I think there's a point where he comes aboard with an underwater mating.
+	* [ ] Have someone wash their hands with salt water soap
 * storm:
 	* [ ] Probably would make more sense for Owen to be the one who gets killed during the storm.
 		* you don't need him for the adultery motivation any more